robak86/hardwired/packages/react/README.md

 ## Getting started

 1. Create the model layer.
-For this example we use more OOP style

-> These examples use OOP, but Hardwired also provide support for [functional](#functional-api) programming style.
+> These examples use OOP, but Hardwired also provides support for [functional](#functional-api) programming style.

 ```typescript
 import { makeAutoObservable } from 'mobx';